ariga/atlas/doc/md/guides/deploying/k8s-argo.md

 1. A backend application - in our example we will use a plain NGINX server as a placeholder for a real backend application.
-2. A database - in our example we will use a MySQL Pod for the database.
+2. A database - in our example we will use a MySQL pod for the database.
    In a more realistic scenario, you might want to use a managed database service like AWS RDS or GCP Cloud SQL.
 3. An `AtlasSchema`  Custom Resource that defines the database schema and is managed by the Atlas Operator.